What is OmniLab Transactions

 Your reviewers see labels such as Liste des Sessions, Validation de Session, and Progression in the receipt review screens.

-How a receipt challenge works
+How a receipt game works

-A participant opens the receipt challenge and uploads a photo.
+A participant opens the receipt game and uploads a photo.
 OmniLab reads the merchant, amount, date, and zip code from the image, then checks the result against the rules you set.
 Each receipt then lands in one of five states:

 • Valid — passed automatically and may unlock a reward right away.